ibm-messaging/mq-jms-spring/README.md

 ## Getting Started

-To get started quickly, you can use the default configuration settings in this package along with the IBM MQ for Developers container which runs the server processes.
+To get started quickly, you can use the default configuration settings in this package along with the IBM MQ Advanced for Developers container which runs the server processes.

 ### Default Configuration